jpalumickas/imdb-export-action/README.md

 # IMDb Export GitHub Action

+> This action might not work anymore as IMDb added captcha verification to Login

 A GitHub action that allows you to export your IMDb ratings and watchlist as csv to repository

 ## Example Usage